VATSIM-SSA/SSA-Docs/docs/Enroute/AFRC_FSS/afrc.md

 Within this page is some things to keep in mind while controlling this sector.

 !!! info
     Due to lack of public AIPs and datasources, this page will not be in the best detail.
+Dash lines means no information.

 ## Airspace type